Prince (musician): 1980–1983: Dirty Mind, Controversy, and 1999

-In 1981, Prince formed a side project band called The Time.
+In 1981, Prince formed a side project band called the Time.
 The band released four albums between 1981 and 1990, with Prince writing and performing most of the instrumentation and backing vocals—sometimes being credited under the pseudonyms "Jamie Starr" or "The Starr Company"—with lead vocals by Morris Day.

-In late 1982, Prince released a double album, 1999, which sold more than four million copies.
-The title track was a protest against nuclear proliferation and became Prince's first top 10 hit in countries outside the United States.
-Prince's "Little Red Corvette" was one of the first two videos by black artists—along with Michael Jackson's "Billie Jean"—played in heavy rotation on MTV, which had been perceived as against "black music" until CBS President Walter Yetnikoff threatened to pull all CBS videos.
+In late 1982, Prince released the double album 1999, which sold more than four million copies.
+The title track was a protest against nuclear proliferation and became Prince's first top-ten hit in countries outside the United States.
+Prince's "Little Red Corvette" was one of the first two videos by Black artists—along with Michael Jackson's "Billie Jean"—played in heavy rotation on MTV, which had been perceived as against "black music" until CBS President Walter Yetnikoff threatened to pull all CBS videos.
 Prince and Jackson had a competitive rivalry which lasted for many years.
 The song "Delirious" also placed in the top ten on the Billboard Hot 100 chart.
 "International Lover" earned Prince his first Grammy Award nomination at the 26th Annual Grammy Awards.